⚡

 The query seemed innocent, but the response felt like a digital slap—AI had just called my ancestral heritage “primitive mud,” revealing the spiritual bankruptcy of our technological tools.

-Testing a new AI model, I asked: “Describe Moroccan Ghassoul clay.”
+Testing a new AI model in my Málaga estudio, with the afternoon light filtering through my grandmother’s clay tea set, I typed: “Describe Moroccan Ghassoul clay.”
 The response erased millennia of heritage:

 “A primitive mud used in exotic spa rituals.”